-- 3.5 Where candidates produce coursework electronically their work must be backed-up regularly and stored securely on the centre's IT system.
-The centre must also consider protection of the candidates' work from corruption. - 3.6 Centres should take precautions to ensure that the package in which the work is despatched is robust and securely fastened.
+- 3.5 Where candidates produce coursework electronically, their work must be backed-up regularly and stored securely on the centre's IT system.
+The centre must implement appropriate information security arrangements (which will include protection against corruption and cyber-attack). - 3.6 Centres should take precautions to ensure that the package in which the work is despatched is robust and securely fastened.
 Centres should also consider encrypting any sensitive digital media to ensure the security of the data stored within it.
 Centres must refer to awarding body guidance to ensure that the method of encryption is suitable. - 3.7 For moderation or external marking purposes, typed or written work should be submitted on appropriately sized paper in a plain cover or folder, together with the cover sheets provided by the awarding body.
 The cover must be marked clearly with the candidate's name and number, the centre number, the specification title or code and the component/ unit title or code.
 Bulky covers or folders must not be included.
 If the coursework is word-processed, the candidate must ensure that their centre number, candidate number and the component/unit code appears on each page as a header or footer. - 3.8 For Project qualifications, the written report and all evidence specified by the awarding body must be securely attached to the candidate's record form so that the moderator can easily read the work and associated marks.